 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Proper, Iridescent (nacar), Appaumée, Pointed, Double pointed, Rainbow, Sealed arms, Ermine, Armorial roll, Azure, Acorn, Boa, Seeded, Brach hound, Brady, John, Brim-DeForest, Brady, Overall, Wreath, Thistle, Ogee, Outlined in sable, Dexter, Heraldic document, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Hand, Party per chevron, Wrist, Or, Passant, Leather, Argent, Fesswise, Sackbut, Design rationale, Sinister, Vert, Slipped and One.
+Between, Proper, Iridescent (nacar), Appaumée, Pointed, Double pointed, Rainbow, Armed, Ermine, Armorial roll, Azure, Flag, Acorn, Boa, Seeded, Brach hound, Brady, John, Brim-DeForest, Brady, Overall, Wreath, Thistle, Crest, Outlined in sable, Dexter, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, English language, Hand, Party per chevron, Wrist, Or, Passant, Leather, Argent, Fesswise, Sackbut, Sinister, Vert, Slipped and One.

 Dr. Antonio Salmerón y Cabañas,